iaphub/react-native-iaphub/README.md

 ## Restore user purchases
 Call the ``restore`` method to restore the user purchases<br/><br/>
-*This method will only return the transactions that were not already on IAPHUB (pretty handy to know how many transactions have been restored).<br/>
+This method will return the transactions that were not already saved on IAPHUB.<br/>
-You should display a restore button somewhere in your app (usually on the settings page).*
+ℹ️ You should display a restore button somewhere in your app (usually on the settings page).<br/>
+ℹ️ If you logged in using the `device id`, an user using a new device will have to restore its purchases since the `device id` will be different.

 ```js
 var restoredPurchases = await Iaphub.restore();